What does this measure?

-All groups in Essex increased their rates of residents with a bachelor's degree or higher since 2000.
-Asian residents had the largest increase of 11 percentage points, while white and African American residents both increased by 9 points, and Hispanic residents by 3 points.
+All groups in Essex County increased their rates of residents with a bachelor's degree or higher since 2000.
+Asian residents had the largest increase of 18 percentage points, while white resident increased by 12 points, African American residents increased by 9 points, and Hispanic residents by 6 points.

 Adults are people 25 and older.
 The multi-year figures are from the Census Bureau's American Community Survey.
 The bureau combined five years of responses to the survey to provide estimates for smaller geographic areas and increase the precision of its estimates.
 However, because the information came from a survey, the samples responding to the survey were not always large enough to produce reliable results, especially in small geographic areas.
 CGR has noted on data tables the estimates with relatively large margins of error.
 Estimates with three asterisks have the largest margins, plus or minus 50% or more of the estimate.
 Two asterisks mean plus or minus 35%-50%, and one asterisk means plus or minus 20%-35%.
 For all estimates, the confidence level is 90%, meaning there is 90% probability the true value (if the whole population were surveyed) would be within the margin of error (or confidence interval).